Enter the daily shortfall

 Generator backup planning

-Estimate how many generator hours and fuel gallons it takes to cover a daily battery shortfall, then check whether the generator load and run window are realistic.
+Estimate how many generator hours and fuel gallons it takes to cover a daily battery shortfall, then check whether the charger load and run window are realistic.

 Generator recovery calculator